|

 compelling portrait of the dark side of the American dream.

-Reading: The SLAVE TRADE: THE STORY OF THE ATLANTIC SLAVE TRADE:
+TRADE: THE STORY OF THE ATLANTIC SLAVE TRADE: 1440 - 1870.
+School Library

-From School Library Journal: Thomas concentrates on the economics,
+Journal: Thomas concentrates

-social acceptance, and politics of the slave trade.
-The scope of the book is amazingly broad as the author covers virtually
+on the economics, social acceptance, and politics of the slave trade.
+The scope of the book is amazingly broad as the author

-every aspect of the subject from the early days of the 16th century when great commercial houses were set up throughout Europe to the 1713 Peace Treaty of Utrecht, which gave the British the right to import slaves into the
+covers virtually every aspect of the subject from the early days of the 16th century when great commercial houses were set

-Spanish Indies.
-The account includes the anti-slavery patrols of the 19th century and the final decline and abolition in the
+to import slaves into the Spanish Indies.
+The account includes the anti-slavery patrols of the 19th century and the final

-early 20th century.
+decline and abolition in the early 20th century.
 Continued below...

 Through the skillful weaving of numerous official reports, financial documents, and firsthand accounts, Thomas explains